Himanshu072001/iOS-Dev-Himanshu-Portfolio/README.md

   * Did changes in codebase in order to make white label applications generation process easy.

 To know about application [click here](https://www.fountainlife.com  "fountain link")

+## 8: Chatafam 💌
+This application is a modern social networking application, in which user's can uploaded there posts and connect with people around world.

+***Tech Used***:
+  * UIKit for UI designing.
+  * The architecture I used for project is MVVM.
+  * AWS is used for all backend as well as networking processes.
+  * Mongo-BD use used for storage.
+  * AWS Auth is used for user authentication.
+  * Graph-QL is used for making all network calls from application.

+***My Role***:
+  * I started this projects from scratch.
+  * Implemented MVVM architecture and did base setup for project.
+  * I am the only developer in this application to implement both backend related work and application work.
+  * Used AWS Auth for user authentication.
+  * Used **GraphQL** for netwoking call's.
+  * Did **AWS setup, Mongo-DB** tables setup for storage.
+  * Created backend table schema for storage.
+  * Implemented all Api's for request and response using GraphQL.

+## 9: ChargerBox 🔌
+Chargerbox app is intended for customers who use the chargerbox IOT device.
+The app allows the user to update their box wifi credentials with the help of bluetooth connection.
+The intended wifi credentials can be selected and are shred to the boxes to enable wifi connectivity

+***Tech Used***:
+  * UIKit for UI designing.
+  * The architecture I used for project is MVVM.
+  * U-Blox SDK for wifi releated implementation.

+***My Role***:
+  * I started this projects from scratch.
+  * Implemented MVVM architecture and did base setup for project.
+  * Used U-Blox SDK for wifi connection commands execution.
+  * Implemented commands to shared wifi creds with IOT device.

+To know about application [click here](https://chargerbox.de/  "chargerbox link")

+## 10: One-To-One Core 💬
+This application is based on organizational communication and management concepts.

+***Features:***
+* Create channels for team communication.
+* Upload audio, video, documents in communication channels.
+* Audio video calls integration.

+***Tech Used***:
+  * UIKit for UI designing language used are Objective-C and Swift.
+  * The architecture I used for project is MVVM.
+  * Twilio used for video/audio calls.

+***My Role***:
+  * I worked as a developer in this project
+  * Worked on screens designs.
+  * Implemented app extension for external communication.
+  * Solved multiple issues related to chats module.